 Did we witness middle linebacker Ray Lewis play his final home game at M&T Bank Stadium on Sunday?

-Lewis by far played his best game since returning from a right turf toe injury.
-In Sunday’s divisional-round postseason game against the Houston Texans, Lewis recorded a team-high eight tackles, including one for a loss, and just missed picking off a T.J.
+Lewis by far played games for girls cooking to download on phone his best game since returning from a right turf toe injury.
+In Sunday”s divisional-round postseason game against the Houston Texans, Lewis recorded a team-high eight tackles, including one for a loss, and just missed picking off a T.J.
 Yates pass.

 The Ravens, who will play at New England in the AFC Championship game next Sunday, finished undefeated at home this season after defeating the Texans, 20-13.
 There has been ongoing speculation that Lewis would retire if the Ravens won the Super Bowl this season.